-Mitsubishi 18KU30B in Rufisque, Senegal
+Mitsubishi 18KU30B Repair In Rufisque, Senegal

 Having previously performed in-situ machining at the plant in Rufisque in western Senegal, Goltens was already very familiar with the engines when Mitsubishi asked Goltens to inspect one of the nine Mitsubishi 18KU30B generators in operation there.

 An inspection revealed that the 330mm crankpin journal had suffered a bearing failure resulting in hardness levels as high as 596 Brinell.
 Goltens proposed to Mitsubishi to anneal and machine the crankshaft to salvage the shaft within the rated diameter.
 But a shop trial awaited Goltens before it could begin annealing…

 Annealing Equipment installed on intentionally hardened crankshaft at Mitsubishi